 approach race night.
 To offer the safest possible conditions for our fans,

 competitors, officials, safety crew, and track employees, we are making the

 We also advise that you wear a face mask,

 When possible, especially when standing in

-line, practice social distancing and be consideration of the individuals around
+line, practice social distancing, and be considerate of the individuals

 you are not feeling well, please do not attend.

 Saturday, October 17 THUNDER ON THE HILL